jloan/e107v2/_posts/2019-05-06-one-page-sabrina.md

 * Compose a variation of an existing scene by altering a key element of what makes it a comic.
 For example -- reimagine a scene from *Sabrina* in which you change the levels of realism and abstraction.
 Or reimagine a squence in the book using a differnt approach to pacing and time.
 Essentially, pick a cartooning/comics concept from McCloud or Brunetti and reimagine a key scene in *Sabrina* by substanively altering how Drnaso employed that element.
 * Compose a McCloud-style one-page essay in respone to *Sabrina*.
 In other words, draw yourself as a character offering critical commentary on Drnaso's text.

 These are just a handful of possibilities.
 There are no doubt others, and I encourage you to be as creative and experimental in your prototype as you're able.
+I also encourage you to look back at the "Speculative Soundtrack" you made last week for *Sabrina*.
+What ideas or questions emerged for you in that work that you could further explore in this experiment?

 ## Logistics